vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 taking the full run I took a halved run, but ran a large part of both ways, so that my total running distance was comparable to my usual running distance.

+## 2023-11-02: halved run (running both ways) due to time crunch

+On 2023-11-02, I needed to get back for a meeting, so I took a halved run, but ran a large part of both ways, so that my total running distance was comparable to my usual running distance.

+Although in principle I could have gone for my run earlier, the lower morning temperatures led me to wait a bit before going to run, and I couldn't choose the exactly optimal time as I needed to be at a logical stopping point with work.